- Differentiate between face-to-face, written, oral, web-based, and other typical channels of business communication.

 - Explain the importance of tailoring the message to the audience.

 Business communication is held to a higher standard than everyday communication.
-The consequences of misunderstandings are usually higher and the chances to recognize and correct a mistake are lower.
-The barriers to communication and technique for improving communication are the same regardless of where the conversation takes place.
+The consequences of misunderstandings are usually higher stakes than informal communication scenarios.
+The techniques for improving communication are the same regardless of where the conversation takes place.

 Business Communication Channels